 One Book One Province

-The 2023 One Book One Province title is Five Little Indians by Michelle Good.
-The program will see libraries, book clubs, and individuals all across Saskatchewan join together in March 2023 to read this book and share discussions about the story.
+The 2024 One Book One Province title is Miss G and Me by Jennifer S. Wallace.
+The program will see libraries, book clubs, and individuals all across Saskatchewan join together in April 2024 to read this book and share discussions about the story.

 About the Book and Where to Find It